 5 Ways You Miss Out When You Only Speak One Language

+Before we get into the exciting benefits of learning a language, let’s address a few things.
 What do you call a laughing jar of mayonnaise?
 LMAYO.
 What do you call someone who only speaks one language, but lives in a country where over 350 are spoken?
 Why, a monolingual American of course.

 If you’re wondering what a laughing jar of mayonnaise and monolingual Americans have in common, don’t.
 That’s silly.
-If you’re wondering why so few Americans are fluent in a second language — less than 1% in fact, excluding bilinguals who grow up speaking another language — consider this: we native English speakers don’t actually need to learn other languages.
+If you’re wondering why so few Americans are fluent in a second language — less than 1 percent in fact, excluding bilinguals who grow up speaking another language — consider this: we native English speakers don’t actually need to learn other languages.

-All jokes (and questionable activities) aside, if you haven’t already learned a second language, you’re seriously missing out on one of the most singularly rewarding experiences life has to offer.
+All jokes aside, if you haven’t already learned a second language, you’re seriously missing out on one of the most singularly rewarding experiences life has to offer.
 And this isn’t just me trying to give you a bad case of FOMO.
 Here are five things you absolutely should be afraid to miss out on by not learning a foreign language:

 Yes, the restaurant staff is talking about you in their native language.
 And no, what they’re saying isn’t nice.
 So why not combat their snarkiness by ordering food in their language?
 They’ll appreciate the effort, and who knows — you might even discover a super hush-hush, off-the-menu dish.
 And just imagine their surprise when, having overheard (and understood) their conversation, you boldly proclaim: “For your information — I am TOTALLY pulling off these hot pants!”
 (And imagine your surprise when your friend — who speaks their language fluently — tells you that they actually said, “You shouldn’t touch those hot plates.”)